-Any person who believes they have been subject to Sexual Harassment or Sexual Misconduct that also constitutes a crime-including Sexual Assault, Domestic Violence, Dating Violence, or Stalking-is encouraged to make a complaint to local law enforcement, as well as to the University's Title IX Coordinator or Director of Legal Affairs, as applicable.
+Any person who believes they have been subject to Sexual Harassment or Sexual Misconduct that also constitutes a crime-including Sexual Assault, Domestic Violence, Dating Violence, or Stalking-is encouraged to make a complaint to local law enforcement, as well as to the University's Title IX Coordinator, as applicable.
 If requested, the University will assist the complainant in notifying the appropriate law enforcement authorities.
 In the event of an emergency, please contact 911.
 A victim may decline to notify such authorities.